dapr/js-sdk/examples/configuration/README.md

 # If it is not already, initialize DAPR on the system
 dapr init

-# Install dependenies
+# Install dependencies
 npm install

 # Run the example
-npm run start:dapr-http
+dapr run --app-protocol http
 ```

 ## Switching from HTTP to gRPC

-By default the example will run using HTTP.
-To use gRPC, do the following:
+By default, the example will run using HTTP.
+To use gRPC:

-* Replace both occurrences of `process.env.DAPR_HTTP_PORT` with `process.env.DAPR_GRPC_PORT`
-* Replace both occurrences of `CommunicationProtocolEnum.HTTP` with `CommunicationProtocolEnum.GRPC`
+- Add `CommunicationProtocolEnum.GRPC` to the DaprClient object creation.
-* Instead of `npm run start:dapr-http` run `npm run start:dapr-grpc`
+- Instead of `dapr run --app-protocol http`, run `dapr run --app-protocol grpc`